uchicago-library/attachment-converter/doc/sandboxing.md

 installs a particular OCaml compiler version along with all your project's dependencies not to a centralized location in `~/.opam`, as per the normal custom, but rather in a directory called `_opam` inside your project itself.
-It is typically named after the directory where you project is located, rather than after a specific compiler version.
+The switch is typically named after the directory where you project is located, rather than after a specific compiler version.
 Opam will also change into your sandboxed switch whenever you `cd` into the project directory automatically, and change back to whatever global switch you were in previously when you `cd` out.
 Note, however, that you may sometimes have to run `eval $(opam env)` to get your shell variables into whack with the sandboxed switch after entering the directory.

 ## The DLDC Opam Repo